mctinker/Map-Tasker/README.md

 ### Features

- > Display everything from a summary overview to a very detailed level of your Tasker configuration..
+ > Display everything from a summary overview to a very detailed level of your Tasker configuration.

  > Display just a single Project, Profile, or Task.

  > Include/exclude Profile and Task conditions: States, Events, etc.

  > Just stream everything or make the output "pretty" by aligning all of the fields.

  > Change the appearance: light, dark or use the system default.

  > Output using your favorite monospaced font, and accent Project, Profile and Task names by making them italicized, bold, highlighted and/or underscored.

  > Modify the colors associated with various aspects of the output to suit your mood.

  > Include TaskerNet descriptions and/or Tasker preferences.

  > For complex configurations, optionally include a dictionary of hot-links to your Projects, Profiles, Tasks and Scenes.

  > Display a diagram of your entire Tasker configuration.

  > Command line or GUI interface.

  > Use exported XML or fetch the XML directly from your Android device for the configuration mapping.

  > Save and restore commonly used runtime settings.

  > Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT or the local-based Llama-ollama supported models.**

  > Tree view of Projects and their Profiles, Tasks and Scenes.**

  > Automatic update detection and optional installation.**

 &nbsp;&nbsp;** Available via the GUI only.